cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/_index.md

 This change will not impact existing certificates issued from DigiCert that Cloudflare is currently serving, but it will impact new certificate orders and renewals.

-Consider the [CAs and certificates FAQ](/ssl/edge-certificates/troubleshooting/ca-faq/) for commonly asked questions that you may have.
+Refer to [CAs and certificates FAQ](/ssl/edge-certificates/troubleshooting/ca-faq/) for commonly asked questions that you may have.